Hydraulic Bike Brake Bleeding — Step-by-Step for Shimano and SRAM

 Rotate the SRAM lever so the bleed port on the lever body faces upward — the lever should be roughly perpendicular to the bar.
 This orientation positions the internal reservoir so air floats toward the bleed port.
 Remove the wheel and insert your bleed block between the pads.

 Using a Torx T10, remove the lever bleed port screw.
-It’s small — don’t lose it.
+It’s small — set it somewhere you’ll actually find it again.
 Fill one syringe with approximately 10ml of DOT fluid and expel any air bubbles from the syringe itself by tapping it and pushing the plunger until a small stream of fluid exits.
 Connect this syringe to the lever bleed port.
 The SRAM syringes have a locking collar that threads onto the port — engage it fully.

 Fill the second syringe with about 5ml of DOT fluid and connect it to the caliper bleed port using the 7mm fitting.
 Open the caliper bleed port a quarter turn.
 Both syringes are now connected to an open system.